learn-co-curriculum/ruby-project-mode-guideline/README.md

 During project mode, our expectation of you is that you ship at least 2 small projects.

 **TL;DR**
-* Expose students to actual problems
+* Expose you to actual problems
-* Learn to manage projects
+* Learn to manage software projects
 * Goal is to learn, not build a company
 * Learn though building things
 * Ship at least two small projects